Keeping SaaS Apps HIPAA Compliant – Adaptive Shield

 What Are the Baseline Security Practices for the SaaS Environment?

 In January 2022, Congress signed a HITECH Amendment into law that requires the Department of Health and Human Services (HHS) to create standards, guidelines, best practices, methodologies, procedures, and processes for protecting ePHI.
-In response, the HHS Office for Civil RIght (OCR) recommended the Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients (HICP) publication and the National Institute of Standards and Technology Standards (NIST) Cybersecurity Framework (CSF)
+In response, the HHS Office for Civil RIght (OCR) recommended the Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients (HICP) publication and the National Institute of Standards and Technology Standards (NIST) Cybersecurity Framework (CSF).

 HICP outlined the following ten most effective Cybersecurity Practices: